Open (Indian magazine): History

+Controversies

 A report in The Indian Express in April 2012 concerning government apprehension about army movements was criticised in OPEN by the then editorial chairman of Outlook, Vinod Mehta, in an interview with Hartosh Singh Bal.
 Mehta called the story a mistake and a "plant".
 In May 2012, the Express sent a legal notice to Open asking for an apology, for the contentious story to be removed from the online edition, for OPEN to pay ₹ 500 crores to the Express, and for the journalists who wrote the contentious Express story.

-In November 2013, Hartosh Singh Bal, who was political editor of OPEN, was sacked.
-The then editor, Manu Joseph, said that the magazine's proprietor, Sanjiv Goenka, thought that Bal's writings and appearances on television were resulting in him "making a lot of ... political enemies."
-Joseph himself resigned when P. R. Ramesh became managing editor.